-The carrying amounts of time deposits, current notes and loans receivable, trade and other receivables, lease receivable, other financial assets (excluding derivatives), noncurrent loans receivable from Parent and group companies, other noncurrent financial assets (excluding derivatives), noncurrent lease receivable, current borrowings (including commercial paper and current maturities of noncurrent borrowings), Trade and other payables (including short-term notes), Commodity financing arrangement, other financial liabilities (excluding derivatives), and other noncurrent financial liabilities (excluding derivatives) approximate fair value because of their short-term maturities.
+The carrying amounts of time deposits, current notes and loans receivable, trade and other receivables, lease receivable, other financial assets (excluding derivatives), noncurrent loans receivable from Parent and group companies, other noncurrent financial assets (excluding derivatives), noncurrent lease receivable, current borrowings (including commercial paper and current maturities of noncurrent borrowings), Trade and other payables (including short-term notes), Commodity financing arrangement, other financial liabilities (excluding derivatives), and other noncurrent financial liabilities (excluding derivatives), and other noncurrent financial liabilities (excluding derivatives), and other noncurrent financial liabilities.
 Other noncurrent financial liabilities are primarily deposit liabilities and derivatives.
-The carrying amount of deposit liabilities are \$19,530 and \$29,135 as of March 31, 2020 and 2019, which approximates fair value.
+The carrying amount of deposit liabilities are \$19,378 and \$19,530 as of March 31, 2021 and 2020, which approximates fair value.
 Other financial assets are primarily guarantee deposits, payments for others and derivatives.
-The carrying amounts of guarantee deposits are \$24,713 and \$31,011 as of March 31, 2020 and 2019, respectively.
-The carrying amount of payments for others are \$25,046 and \$23,670 as of March 31, 2020 and 2019.
+The carrying amounts of guarantee deposits are

+\$222,895 and \$24,713 as of March 31, 2021 and 2020, respectively.
+The carrying amount of payments for others are \$9,815 and \$25,046 as of March 31, 2021 and 2020.